HUMAP: Hierarchical Uniform Manifold Approximation and Projection

 \firstsection{Introduction}

-High-dimensional data analysis has become an essential task in most knowledge domains.
-However, together with the increasing availability of high-dimensional data come the challenges for novel applications.
-Thus, tools for navigation and analysis are increasingly important.
-For example, dimensionality reduction (DR) techniques aim to reduce a dataset's dimensions while preserving the structure present in high-dimensional space.
-Encoded as scatter plots, DR results (or embeddings) support analysis of document collections~\cite{Eler2009}, analysis of gene expression data~\cite{Unen2017, Salamon2018, Hollt2018, Somarakis2019, Krueger2020}, as well as the features learned by deep learning models~\cite{Rauber2017, Benato2018}.
-For these two latter applications, practitioners usually look for DR techniques that can uncover complex structures (e.g., manifolds), retain clusters, and provide meaningful representations of the global relationship among clusters.
+The majority of knowledge domains now require high-dimensional data analysis as a fundamental task.
+Dimension reduction (DR) is one of the most notable examples of how visualization tools for analysis and navigation are becoming more and more crucial in these situations.
+DR techniques generally aim to decrease the dimensionality of a dataset while maintaining the structure present in the initial high-dimensional space~\cite{Nonato2019}.
+The analysis of document collections~\cite{Eler2009}, gene expression data~\cite{Unen2017, Salamon2018, Hollt2018, Somarakis2019, Krueger2020}, and features learned by deep learning models~\cite{Rauber2017, Benato2018} are just a few tasks supported by DR results (or embeddings), which are represented as scatter plots.
+Practitioners typically search for DR techniques for these applications that can reveal complex structures (like manifolds), \wm{encode clusters and their relationship.}

-Traditionally, DR techniques operate in one level of detail, producing similarity-based layouts that highlight general patterns in the overall distribution of points in high-dimensional space.
-However, these layouts may hide important characteristics about the datasets, such as dissimilarities between samples inside a cluster that would provide an overview of the structures and benefit analysis when focusing on important information at first.
-This limitation can be circumvented with hierarchical DR (HDR) techniques, which support the exploration of DR results using the visual information-seeking mantra~\cite{Shneiderman1996}: \emph{Overview first, zoom and filter, then details-on-demand}.
+Traditionally, DR techniques operate at a single level of detail, resulting in layouts that emphasize general patterns that convey the overall distribution of points in the high-dimensional space. \wm{The layout generated by these techniques often hide important dissimilarity within clusters.} To solve this problem, one could always create a new projection using a cluster of interest or a subset of data instances, but the resulting layout would not take into account the contribution of the other points, and context would not be preserved.
+Another solution is to employ hierarchical DR (HDR) techniques, which encourage the exploration of DR outcomes using the maxim of visual information-seeking \wm{mantra}~\cite{Shneiderman1996}: \emph{Overview first, zoom and filter, then details-on-demand}.